Document Bank of Virginia

 Context

-From September 1939 - December 1941, the United States was not officially at war with any of the Axis powers.
-While support was given to the Allies through programs such as Lend-Lease, there was a strong isolationist sentiment following World War I and the failure of the League of Nations.
+From September 1939 to December 1941, the United States was not officially at war with any of the Axis powers.
+While the government provided to the Allies through programs such as Lend-Lease, Americans generally held a strong isolationist sentiment following World War I and the failure of the League of Nations.

 Just before 8 a.m. on December 7, 1941, hundreds of Japanese fighter planes attacked Pearl Harbor, an American naval base near Honolulu, Hawaii.
-The fleet was devastated, losing almost 200 airplanes and nearly 20 vessels, including eight battleships.
-Over 2,000 American soldiers and sailors lost their lives, including over 1,000 men who lost their lives when the USS Arizona sank into the harbor.
+The fleet was devastated, with a loss of almost 200 airplanes and nearly 20 vessels, including eight battleships.
+Over 2,000 American soldiers and sailors lost their lives, including over 1,000 men who died when the USS Arizona sank into the harbor.

+This unprovoked attack quickly shifted American sentiment.
 President Franklin D. Roosevelt addressed the nation soon after the attack and described it as "A date which will live in infamy."
 Congress swiftly approved his declaration of war against Japan.
 Three days later, Germany and Italy declared war on the United States.
 Pearl Harbor became a rallying point for the war effort.
-Across the nation, posters were created to show support for the troops being sent to fight the second World War.
+Across the nation, the Office of War Information created and distributed posters like this to show support for the troops being sent to fight.

 Standards